worker-tools/v8-value-serializer/v8-value-serializer-core/README.md

 # V8 Value Serializer

-A pure JS implementation of V8's value serialization format.

-See `v8-value-serializer` and `node-serialization-polyfill` for usage.
+A port of V8's [`value-serializer.cc`](https://github.com/v8/v8/blob/main/src/objects/value-serializer.cc) to pure JS.
+The API is C-like and not recommended for direct use.